abcminiuser/python-elgato-streamdeck/README.md

 Initial StreamDeck Mini support added by [Aetherdyne](https://github.com/Aetherdyne).

+StreamDeck XP support assisted by [Pointshader](https://github.com/pointshader).

 ## Status:

 Working - you can enumerate devices, set the brightness of the panel(s), set the images shown on each button, and read the current button states.

-Currently both the StreamDeck and StreamDeck Mini products are supported.
+Currently the following StreamDeck product variants are supported:
+* StreamDeck Classic
+* StreamDeck Mini
+* StreamDeck XL

 ## Dependencies: